beckernick/beckernick.github.io/_posts/2019-12-24-faster-web-scraping-python.md

 As expected, this scales pretty poorly.
 On the full 289 files, this scraper took 319.86 seconds.
 That's about one file per second.
 At this point, we're definitely screwed if we need to scale up and we don't change our approach.

-## Why Multiprocessing Isn't Enough
+# Why Multiprocessing Isn't Enough

 So, what do we do next?
 Google "fast web scraping in python", probably.
 Unfortunately, the top results are primarily about speeding up web scraping in Python using the built-in `multiprocessing` library.
 This isn't surprising, as multiprocessing is easy to understand conceptually.
 But, it's a shame.

 The benefits of multiprocessing are basically capped by the number of cores in the machine, and multiple Python processes come with more overhead than simply using multiple threads.
-If I were to use multiprocessing on the 2015 Macbook Air I'm currently using, it would at best make my web scraping task just less than 2x faster on my machine (two physical cores, minus the overhead of mulitprocessing).
+If I were to use multiprocessing on my 2015 Macbook Air, it would at best make my web scraping task just less than 2x faster on my machine (two physical cores, minus the overhead of mulitprocessing).

-## Multithreaded Web Scraping
+# Multithreaded Web Scraping

 Luckily, there's a solution.
 In Python, I/O functionality is implemented in C and releases the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) (GIL).
 This means I/O tasks can be executed concurrently across multiple threads **in the same process**, and that these tasks can happen while other Python bytecode is being interpreted.